 Time needed for orientation is primarily dependent on the size of the capstone site and the student's prior experience in that type of setting.
 Orientation to capstone mentoring sites will vary based on the focus area and the goals the student and mentor have developed.
-Examples of typical orientation topics may include the following topics:
+Examples of typical orientation topics may include the following topics but some may not apply based on the capstone setting:

 - 1. Introduction to key personnel, chain of command - 2.
 Tour of the site - 3.
 Location of equipment and supplies - 4.
 Desk space, office supplies, library and other resources - 5.
 Introduction to documentation, the medical record, filing procedure - 6.
 Introduction to patient/client scheduling - 7.
 Introduction to billing - 8.
-Observation of OT patient care - 9.
+Observation of client interactions and care - 9.
 Emergency procedures, evacuation routes, safety rules - 10.
 Calendar of events for department - 11.
 Student objectives for passing at the facility and a timetable to meet these objectives - 12.
 Review of confidentiality and patient/employee/student rights polices - 13.
 Review of student credentials - 14.
-Hours of operation - 15.
-Discussion of the student's strengths, weaknesses and goals - 16.
+Hours of operation

+- 15. Discussion of the student's strengths, weaknesses and goals - 16.
 Discuss HIPAA guidelines as they apply to the facility - 17.
 Review of agreed upon capstone goals and experience plan to ensure shared understanding between the mentor and student.